 Physics attempts to explain the natural world, from the smallest quantum particles to the largest spiral galaxies, from the inner workings of your laptop computer to the dazzling explosion of a dying star.
 Physicists look at the big questions: Why are we here?
 How did the universe begin?
 How will it end?
 What is everything made from?
 Why is the past different from the future?
 Are we alone in the Universe?
-Is there a Grand Unified Theory capable of explaining everything?
 It is by asking these questions, and seeking answers, that human beings have begun to understand and appreciate the underlying fabric of reality.

 Classes are small, typically containing twelve to fourteen students, all of whom will share a passion for physics and a curiosity to build on their existing knowledge and embrace new ideas.
 Classes will consist of a combination of lectures, group discussions, team games and problem sets, creating a comfortable environment for students to share ideas amongst their peers and to progress from their existing knowledge toward more challenging material.
 An expert Tutor will lead each session in a seminar format, but learning will be largely student-led wherever practical.

 Please note that, although both courses complement each other, they may be treated as independent events and there is no requirement to have attended Part 1 in order to attend Part 2.
 Part 2 of the course will offer a strong mathematical component and an undergraduate approach to learning, helping students to make informed decisions about continuing in the study of physics, as well as bridging the educational gap between secondary school and university.